Smoss189/DataViz/README.md

 <iframe title="Left - Click " aria-label="Bar Chart" id="datawrapper-chart-qEib3" src="//datawrapper.dwcdn.net/qEib3/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="382"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}})}();</script>

+### Assignmnent 2: OIG's report on overcrowding and prolonged detention

+#### Part 1: Newspaper version

+My target audience for the newspaper version of this report is a general reader with a left leaning perspective.
+The info is created to accompany a human interest piece focusing on the lack of reasources dentention centers have to support family units.
+The graphics are to aid the reader in understanding a) the change in aprehensions since 2018 and b) the large number of detainees.
+The reader is not assumed to have indept knowledge of the topic but is interested in the content.

+The aim of the entire infograph is to highlight the increase in family units as well note the lenght of time children are being held.
+For the donut graphs I chose to use red to grab the readers attention and allow for easy comparision between 2018 and 2019.
+In order to maintain the focus on the family unit increases, I kept the Unaccompanied Children and Single Adult data in grey but carried the Unaccompanied Child grey color down to the below infograph to maintain the connection between data.
+The donut visualiation allowed for the clearest visual as well as provided the ability to list year within the donut, where the readers eye was already focusing.

+I chose to display the _30% of children..._ info using only 10 icons as this was the simpliest way to display the large data set.
+Continuing with the diverging color set, I highlighed 30% in organge but maintained the grey from the donut graph above to aid in coherance.

+For both visualizations I also took into account print friendly colors as well as being colorblind friendly as graphs maybe widely distributed.

+<div class="infogram-embed" data-id="549e5669-8895-4c2f-99e1-c8479cccec16" data-type="interactive" data-title="DHS: Families"></div><script>!function(e,t,s,i){var n="InfogramEmbeds",o=e.getElementsByTagName("script")[0],d=/^http:/.test(e.location)?"http:":"https:";if(/^\/{2}/.test(i)&&(i=d+i),window[n]&&window[n].initialized)window[n].process&&window[n].process();else if(!e.getElementById(s)){var r=e.createElement("script");r.async=1,r.id=s,r.src=i,o.parentNode.insertBefore(r,o)}}(document,0,"infogram-async","https://e.infogram.com/js/dist/embed-loader-min.js");</script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/549e5669-8895-4c2f-99e1-c8479cccec16" style="color:#989898!important;text-decoration:none!important;" target="_blank">DHS: Families</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>

+#### Part 2: Report Version

+The aim of this visualization was to provide the reader with a highlighted of urgent information.
+The audience for this information would be one that needed the most important facts immediatly distilled in clear, easily readable graphs.
+The goal was to provide context and reference for the information within the report.
+I pulled the information from the report that seemed to need the most urgent attention - increase in families, overcrowding of holding cells as well as children's health.

+I chose Times New Roman for the tile and a sans serif font for the top information to convey seriousness as well as legibility.
+The first graph is a simple side by side comparison graph.
+The choice of red and blue was to mirror the report but also to draw immediate attention.
+The first thing that the viewer sees in the info graph is the red bar displaying the increase in family unit aprehensions in comparison to the previous year.
+From there the viewers eye can travel down to the statistics of male and female cell overcrowding and shower access for children.
+The color choices for the imformation below the bar graph were selected so that they do not compete with the most important information but rather build on it.

+After reviewing the infogram checklist, I decided not to include specific numbers on the bar chart as it seemed to overpower and distract from the side by side comparision.

+<div class="infogram-embed" data-id="d4ef7599-841a-4af7-9b5a-4b28a81b5899" data-type="interactive" data-title="OIG DHS Analyst Report Version"></div><script>!function(e,t,s,i){var n="InfogramEmbeds",o=e.getElementsByTagName("script")[0],d=/^http:/.test(e.location)?"http:":"https:";if(/^\/{2}/.test(i)&&(i=d+i),window[n]&&window[n].initialized)window[n].process&&window[n].process();else if(!e.getElementById(s)){var r=e.createElement("script");r.async=1,r.id=s,r.src=i,o.parentNode.insertBefore(r,o)}}(document,0,"infogram-async","https://e.infogram.com/js/dist/embed-loader-min.js");</script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/d4ef7599-841a-4af7-9b5a-4b28a81b5899" style="color:#989898!important;text-decoration:none!important;" target="_blank">OIG DHS Analyst Report Version</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>